ChanThien3101/plugin-antivirus-clamav/README.md

 ## License

-The OWASP CRS and its official plugins are distributed under Apache Software License (ASL) version 2.
 Please see the enclosed LICENSE file for full details.